pagekit/docs/guide-localization.md

 | Page         | This is the translation for the Page extention |
 | System       | This is the translation for the System extention |

 To take part in the Pagekit project, you must first click the *Join team* button that you can find in every language folder.
-Once we approve your request, you will be able to access to the language team and start translating the project.
+Once we've approved your request, you will be able to access the language team and can start to translate the project.

 ![Join team](images/guide-translation-join.png)

 Choose the resource you want to contribute to by clicking on it, this will open an options screen.
-By clicking *Translate now* you will enter the Transifex's editor which allows you to translate on the fly without down- and uploading any files.
+By clicking *Translate now* you will enter Transifex's editor which allows you to translate on the fly without having to down- and upload the files.

 ## Request a language